UKHO/docs/docs/quality-assurance/test-strategy.md

 * Exploratory testing should be used to verify quality in addition to regular manual and automated testing
 * Sessions should be planned with a charter (including time-box, area to review, personas)

+### Non-Functional

+* Non-functional requirements and testing should be considered alongside other forms of testing
+* Determining requirements and expected results will involve the architecture and product manager communities

+### Test Generation

+* Test scenarios should be generated from a BDD approach
+* A risk-based approach should be used to determine the priority of test cases

 ### Security

 * Testing to ensure security should take place throughout development